Unveiling the Jewish Roots of Pentecost

 When I started to feel his presence on the inside of me….
 Now people sometimes struggle with that word feel.
 I guess you got to get over it.
 We are created with spirit, soul, and body.
 Every part of us was God’s idea.
 And so, you and I were meant to experience the presence of God.

 Part of it is building a faith that believes it is the will of God for you to experience God.
 There’s a lot of things that I could share from the word that can help facilitate that, but we’re limited in time.
 The key, I think, is something I remember F.F.
-Boss saying, “Faith begins where the will of God is known.”
+Bosworth saying, “Faith begins where the will of God is known.”

 You must first believe that God really wants you to experience him.
 We have a book that we give out everywhere we go.
 It’s all about experiencing him.
 My wife, also, wrote a book on learning how to experience God.
 There are areas of intimacy where simple little practical tools to learn how to experience God can be helpful.
 He wants so badly to talk to each one of us.
 Matter of fact, he’s always talking to us, but we’ve just not turned the dial on the tuner to be able to hear because, in general, initially we don’t really believe the God of universe wants to talk to us.
 We think, “Why would he want to spend time with me?”